Estimated reading time: 13 1/2 minutes

 Accurate Recording of Inventory and COGS

 Errors usually occur when businesses purchase new inventory.
-When inventory is purchased, bookkeepers or small business owners will sometimes immediately enter the cost of purchasing that inventory as COGS.
+When inventory is purchased, bookkeepers or small business owners will often immediately enter the cost of purchasing that inventory as COGS.

-It may be reflective of the way cash is moving through your business, but it does not accurately reflect performance and profitability of the business.
+It may be reflective of the way cash is moving through your business, but it does not accurately reflect the performance and profitability of your business.
 In addition, this method will show your inventory balance as zero.

 The inaccurate recording of COGS and inventory is more detrimental as your business grows.
 You will get lost on how your business is truly performing, and the value of your assets will be inaccurate.
 As already mentioned, these problems become serious when trying to get investors, loans, or when selling your business.